teh-username/site/source/_posts/2017-12-03-jsx-in-a-nutshell.md

 ## Edits

 1. This entry was presented at a [local Javascript meetup](https://www.meetup.com/ManilaJavaScript/events/242890430/).
-Presentation slides can be acquired [here](jsx_in_a_nutshell.pdf).
+Presentation slides can be acquired {% asset_link jsx_in_a_nutshell.pdf here %}.